jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 Log File
 --------

-.. note::  Previos versions of cloudmesh had a sophisticated logging feature.
+.. note::  Previous versions of cloudmesh had a sophisticated logging feature.
            This version has this feature not yet made available.
-Implement it and make avialable.
+Implement it and make available.
 At this time it is not our highest priority.

 Log files are stored by default in ``~/.cloudmesh/log`` The directory can be specified in the yaml file.